martinfabian/MFXlist/README.md

 ## Unknown issues

 Please report to me.
-Posting in the MFXlist thread on teh Reaper forum (https://forum.cockos.com/showthread.php?p=2395407) will work.
+Posting in the MFXlist thread on the Reaper forum (https://forum.cockos.com/showthread.php?p=2395407) will work.